chenyangkang/stemflow/docs/index.md

 ## Contribute to stemflow :purple_heart:

-**Pull requests are welcomed!** Open a issue so that we can discuss the detailed implementation.
+**Pull requests are welcomed!** Open an issue so that we can discuss the detailed implementation.

 **Application level cooperation is also welcomed!** My domain knowledge is in avian ecology and evolution.